Cindy and Barrett with RV in Montrose

 Boondocking: Free camping on public lands!
 There are no amenities or hookups.

-These spots are found in national and state parks, national and state forests, wilderness areas, and on BLM land.
+These spots are found in national and state parks, forests, wilderness areas, and BLM land.
 Campendium and the Ultimate CG app are helpful resources for this method of camping.

 Cindy and Barrett boondocking in North Dakota